Dance Individual Project Funding Expert Panel comments

 • The panel recognized there were more worthy applications than may receive funds and would extend encouragement to unsuccessful applicants to apply again.

-• The panel appreciated a clear understanding of why the project is important to the applicant’s development and artistic vision and how the project would impact them as an artist going forward.
+• The panel appreciated a clear understanding of why the project is important to the applicant’s development and artistic vision and how the project would impact them.

 • A well-written and concise grant proposal allows the panel to gain a full understanding of the nature of the project, the purpose and expected benefits and identifiable impact on the applicant.
 Applicants should include the following: